AniMadurkar/Machine-Learning-for-Global-Wildlife-Trafficking/README.md

 1. Lemis Data
 2. Panjiva Data

-Drop your files in each of these respectively and then you can run the scripts as such:
+Drop only the data files in each of these respectively and then you can run the scripts as such:

 ``` python
 python lemis.py